nais/device/device-health-update/README.md

 ```

 For generic log messages the `serial` and `username` keys will be omitted.
 The value of the `timestamp` key is a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time).

+On failure it will output an error message and the exit code will be non-zero.